serbannacu/gxna/README.md

 All input files are standard text, with columns separated by spaces.
 Reference data resides in the [`refdata`](refdata) directory and includes interaction graph files such as `human.gra` and `mouse.gra`.
-Each microarray platform has a [probe annotation file](#probe-annotation-files) that maps each probe ID to its corresponding gene; multiple probes can map to the same gene.
+Each microarray platform has a
+[probe annotation file](#probe-annotation-files)
+that maps each probe ID to its corresponding gene; multiple probes can map to the same gene.
 Genes are referenced by their numeric GeneID from the NCBI Gene database.

 Experiment data resides in the [`expdata`](expdata) directory.
-Each experiment needs at least two files: a `.phe` file containing the sample phenotypes, and a `.exp` file containing expression data, one line per probe.
+Each experiment needs two files: a `.exp` file containing expression data, and a `.phe` file containing the sample phenotypes.
-Each line starts with the probe ID, followed by expression values (one per sample).
+Each line in the [expression file](expdata/test.exp) describes a probe: probe ID comes first, followed by expression values (one per sample).

-Phenotypes can be any string.
+Each line in the [phenotype file](expdata/test.phe) starts with a name, followed by sample values (one per sample), which can be any string.
+There may be multiple lines, each describing a different attribute.
+Differential expression scores can be computed with respect to any of the phenotypes, with the first one used by default.

 ## Examples